DJCordhose/floreysoft-status/README.md

 # floreysoft-status
-Status of floreysoft serivces based on golden master documents
+Status of floreysoft services based on golden master documents